the-turing-way/the-turing-way/book/website/reproducible-research/rdm/personal.md

 For example, can data be de-identified or anonymised?
 * If data cannot be made unidentifiable then you must ensure you have authority to transfer the personal data, and that there are appropriate safeguards in place to protect the data before, during and after transit.
 * Often your university or institute will provide solutions for secure file transfer.
-Contact you research data, privacy or IT support teams.
+Contact you research data, privacy or IT support teams for support.

 **4. Encryption**
 * Encryption provides protection by ensuring that only someone with the relevant encryption key (password) will be able to access the contents.